2010 Toyota/Save Mart 350: Race

 On lap 35, Johnson went to pit road and received four new tires and fuel, allowing Stewart to claim the lead.
 Debutant Mattias Ekström gained the lead as Stewart went to pit lane.
 On lap 44, Hamlin continued to have trouble; his hood began to cover his windshield under green flag conditions.
 Johnson soon built a 1.58 second lead over second place Ambrose.
 Hamlin was then given a drive-through penalty for speeding on pit road.
 On lap 52, Ambrose made a pit stop because of his team's three pit stop strategy.

 Johnson's lead—13 seconds over Truex Jr. by lap 54—was reduced to nothing when the safety car was deployed on the fifty-eighth lap.
 Dave Blaney had spun out and his car stopped in the middle of the track.
 After pit stops were completed, the top five positions were filled by Boris Said in first, Stewart in second, Ambrose in third, Ekström in fourth, and David Ragan in fifth.
 Said made a good restart, but because of his older tires, Ambrose passed him.
-One lap later, Johnson had all ready passed four cars and was in the third position when Truex Jr. spun going through turn eleven.
+One lap later, Johnson had already passed four cars and was in the third position when Truex Jr. spun going through turn eleven.
 The third caution flag was waved because Brad Keselowski turned sideways at turn ten; he had major damage to the splitter from going through the dirt off the track.
 Said made a slow restart, making cars collide with each other, prompting a red flag on lap 67.

 After twenty-two minutes, drivers restarted their engines as cleanup crews were still working.
 Ambrose made a good restart on lap 70 to keep Johnson behind him.
 Six laps later, Stewart went to pit lane as Johnson was catching Ambrose.
 On lap 79, Johnson went to pit lane for fuel and four new tires; he was scored in seventeenth afterward.
 On the following lap, Ambrose went to pit lane for new tires and fuel, so Bowyer became the leader.
 Elliott Sadler and Boris Said both held the lead during the pit stops.
 The fifth caution flag came out on lap 85 because Montoya and Joey Logano collided.
 Boris Said led the field on the restart, but he went off track in turn two and fell to the fifth position as Ambrose, Johnson, Robby Gordon and Biffle passed him.
 Shortly after the restart, the sixth caution came out because Ekström and David Gilliland both spun out.
 Ambrose made a good restart to maintain the first position, while Johnson defended second.